Start9Labs/documentation/site/source/device-guides/android/ca-android.rst

 ================================
 Complete this guide to trust your server's Root Certificate Authority (Root CA) on Android.

-.. warning:: You must use `Firefox Beta <https://blog.mozilla.org/security/2019/02/14/why-does-mozilla-maintain-our-own-root-certificate-store/>`_ on Android.
-The regular Firefox app will not work.

 .. warning:: This guide only applies to Android phones running Android v13+, as well as phones running CalyxOS, GrapheneOS, or LineageOS (v19+).

 #.
 Ensure you have :ref:`downloaded your Root CA <root-ca-download>`